-The spiked bone raw material, after degreasing and subsequent drying, was submitted to a scaled down model of autoclaving at 133°C during 20 minutes at 3 bars, followed by gelatine extraction by hot water.
+In the experiment to assess the inactivation of the "133°/20/3 bars" heat/pressure/time conditions for the production of gelatine, the spiked bone raw material, after degreasing and subsequent drying, was submitted to a scaled down model of autoclaving at 133°C during 20 minutes at 3 bars, followed by gelatine extraction by hot water.
 The raw product is then further processed (refined, filtered, sterilised) as in the other production procédées.
 A sample summarised description of the process is as follows:

-- Finely crushed bone chips are degreased with hot water (85-90°C, pH = approximately 5, during an average of 15 minutes); - After centrifugation and pre-drying, the bone chips are dried (rotating drier) in a stream of hot air (over 400°C) and then calibrated (mean particle size 15-20 mm); - The calibrated bone chips are first pre-heated with steam (115°C, 1.7 bars, 10 minutes) in an autoclave; - The pre-heated bone chips are always submitted to a first autoclaving step with steam at 133°C, 3 bars, 20 minutes and then after depressurisation the gelatine is extracted with water (10°C in most steps, 20 minutes).
-These conditions are not only necessary for the TSE inactivation but also for the gelatine manufacturing process.
+- Finely crushed bone chips are degreased with hot water (85-90°C, pH = approximately 5, during an average of 15 minutes); - After centrifugation and pre-drying, the bone chips are dried (rotating drier) in a stream of hot air (over 400°C) and then calibrated (mean particle size 15-20 mm);

+The pH is maintained at 13 by the addition, when needed, of 1M solution of NaOH.
-- Autoclaving and extraction are repeated up to seven times, but are done at conditions with a somewhat lower temperature (for instance 125°C) or during a somewhat shorter time.
-The precise conditions depend on the specific properties of the sued bone and on the demands on the product to be obtained.

-The gelatine extraction yield is decreased after each step.
-To obtain sufficient concentration during the last 4 heatings, the extraction is realised with the gelatine liquid obtained in previous extraction steps.

-- The extractions are finally purified by filtration, centrifugation and are sterilised during 4-5 seconds at least 138°C.
+- The calibrated bone chips are first pre-heated with steam (115°C, 1.7 bars, 10 minutes) in an autoclave; - The pre-heated bone chips are always submitted to a first autoclaving step with steam at 133°C, 3 bars, 20 minutes and then after depressurisation the gelatine is extracted with water (10°C in most steps, 20 minutes).
+These conditions are not only necessary for the TSE inactivation but also for the gelatine manufacturing process. - Autoclaving and extraction are repeated up to seven times, but are done at conditions with a somewhat lower temperature (for instance 125°C) or during a somewhat shorter time.
+The precise conditions depend on the specific properties of the sued bone and on the demands on the product to be obtained. - The gelatine extraction yield is decreased after each step.
+To obtain sufficient concentration during the last 4 heatings, the extraction is performed (?) with the gelatine liquid obtained in previous extraction steps. - The extractions are finally purified by filtration, centrifugation and are sterilised during 4-5 seconds at least 138°C.